 Just use common sense and you will be fine.

 If you ever feel like you’re in danger or you feel unsafe during your stay in Scotland, dial the emergency services on 999.
 (911 will still get you through to the emergency services if you forget the UK number!)

 Before you move to Scotland, you need to pay a one-time immigration health surcharge when you apply for your temporary work visa.
-As of 2019, it costs £300.
-But, unlike some countries (I’m looking at you, America!) after you’ve paid this fee, all the healthcare in Scotland is free.
+As of 2019, it costs £300 each year of your working holiday (2-year max stay).
+But, unlike some countries after you’ve paid this fee, all the healthcare in Scotland is free.

 Free Eye Care

 In the same way that visiting a general practitioner is free, a visit to the eye doctor is also free!
 The eyewear in Scotland is also incredibly cheap.
 I never purchased glasses when I was there, but I did buy high-quality contact lenses for a very low price.
 One of the only downfalls of living in Scotland as a glasses-wearer is the constant rain.
 Contacts were a must!